 Post: if you are serving notice by post then it is recommended that you use recorded delivery and that you keep a copy of the proof of posting and delivery.

-Email: check that the employment contract allows you to send notices by email and whether it requires you to request a "read receipt" as proof of service.
+Email: check that the employment contract and/or your employer’s grievance procedure allow you to send notices by email and whether it requires you to request a ‘read receipt’ as proof of service.